 ‘Oh.’
 He studied the slight purse of her lips as she took another bite of ice cream.
 ‘So you don’t want a family?’

-‘No.’ Fleur reached up with one finger and wiped chocolate off her nose; a faint pink hue coloured her cheeks.
+‘No.’ Fleur reached up with one finger and wiped chocolate off her nose, a faint pink hue colouring her cheeks.
 ‘I want to do the things I enjoy and I want them to matter.
 I do not want to sit around at home alone and nurse children.
 One day, I will have a family, but not yet, so I found a boy I thought would share that view, only to discover that wasn’t really the case deep down.’

 Harry digested that.
 ‘Seems complicated.’

 ‘It’s not.’
 She finished her ice cream in swift, deft bites.
 ‘I saw what would happen if I stayed with him; it wasn’t what I wanted to happen.’